dennish45/EC527_MMM_Final_Project/README.md

 - OMP

 ### To do
-- More shell automation (block size, register blocks, GPU grid/block sizes, -O0 / -O1 / -O2 / -O3 compiler flags)
+- More shell automation (block size, register blocks, GPU grid/block sizes - 16 threads^2 per block)
 - Don't use powers of 2 for matrix sizes, will be very poorly optimized in comparison to non powers of 2.
 - Loop unrolling and multiple accumulators
 - PThreads